This is the best lemon meringue pie recipe ever! Ever!!!! With instructions on how to make shortcrust pastry or pie crust.

 Lemon pie, any kind of lemon pie, with or without the meringue, is my favorite kind of pie.
 So, you can imagine that, over the years, I have baked and eaten quite a few different versions of a lemon meringue pie.

-Although you should definitely try this completely different lemon cakes, which are amazing as well.
-For instance this Cake with Lemon Curd, Cream and Raspberry Fillling, this Layered Lemon Cake with Lemon Buttercream or this simple yet impressive tasting Carrot Cake with Coconut and Lemon Glaze.
+Although you should definitely try these completely different lemon cakes, which are amazing as well.
+For instance, this Cake with Lemon Curd, Cream and Raspberry Fillling, this Layered Lemon Cake with Lemon Buttercream, or this simple yet impressive tasting Carrot Cake with Coconut and Lemon Glaze.

-Only add about 1 tablespoon water first and the rest, little by little, if necessary.
+- Only add about 1 tablespoon of water first and the rest, little by little, if necessary.
 You should add enough water to make the dough hold together when pinched between the fingers.

 You can make shortcrust pastry either by hand or with a food processor.
 Using a food processor makes things faster and easier and also ensures that the fat will not get too warm and overworked.

-When using a food processor, give the flour to the food processor.
+- Place the flour into the food processor.
 Add the very cold butter cubes and the very cold water and pulse or mix rather shortly.
 My Thermomix needs about 30 seconds at level 4.

 Refrigerate the dough:

-After making the dough, give it to a floured surface.
-Quickly, form a flat disc, wrap it in cling film/plastic wrap.
-Forming a disc, rather than a ball, will make it easier for you to roll the pastry later, without getting too many cracks around the edges.
+- After making the dough, turn it onto a floured surface.
+Quickly form a flat disc; wrap it in cling film/plastic wrap.
+Forming a disc, rather than a ball, will make it easier for you to roll the pastry later without getting too many cracks around the edges.

 Rolling the dough for the pie:

-Carefully transfer the dough to the pie dish.
-Easiest way to do that is to wrap the dough lightly over the rolling pin and then carefully let it unfold and fall into the baking dish.
+- Carefully transfer the dough to the pie dish.
+The easiest way to do that is to wrap the dough lightly over the rolling pin and then carefully let it unfold and fall into the baking dish.
 Press lightly with your fingertips to help it get into the dish in an even layer.
 Press the edges lightly as well.

-Give the cornflour and sugar to a saucepan, gradually whisk in the lemon juice and the water.
-Cook over medium heat, stirring constantly, until the mixture is thickened and smooth, it will take about 7 minutes.
+- Place the cornflour and sugar into a saucepan and gradually whisk in the lemon juice and the water.
+Cook over medium heat, stirring constantly, until the mixture is thickened and smooth; it will take about 7 minutes.